Skip to content

 For example:

-Using this, state now returns a new ElysiaInstance type, introducing build into store and replace the current one.
+Using this, state now returns a new ElysiaInstance type, introducing build into store replacing the current one.

-Without using method chaining, Elysia doesn't save the new type when introduced, leading to no type inference.
+Without method chaining, Elysia doesn't save the new type when introduced, leading to no type inference.

 Type Definitions

-or similar API, you may need to install Bun type definitions to the client as well.
+If you are using a Bun specific feature, like Bun.file or similar API and return it from a handler, you may need to install Bun type definitions to the client as well.

 bun add -d @types/bun